 Every Department at the U-M has to do a Continuity of Opperations Plan (a "COOP").
 Make sure your Department has your lab's most up-to-date information for personnel contact info.

 If you have come to U-M from another institution, don't assume that the protocol from your previous position will exactly transition to an approved protocol here.
 Ask an experienced U-M PI for a copy of one of their successful protocols to use as a reference.

-If you have animals in your lab, they will be cared for by animal husbandry technicians from ULAM who change every three months.
-Because of this, build a relationship with the Animal Husbandry Supervisor who is responsible for your lab - talk to them regularly about your expectations and what's going on in your lab.
+If you have animals in your lab, they will be cared for by animal husbandry technicians from ULAM.
+Build a relationship with them, as well as the Animal Husbandry Supervisor who is responsible for your lab - talk to them regularly about your expectations and what's going on in your lab.

 Core Facilities & Services

 Before I use one of our cores, I meet with them to talk about what I have in mind.
 I show them my game plan for the data or output I'm looking for.
 All of the BRCF managers have always been very good in helping me.

 Some cores, for instance the Microscopy and Image Analysis Laboratory, require instrument training before you can use the equipment.
 This can vary from in-person to online, depending on the core.

 MiCores is the lab management system (LMS) used by the Medical School Office of Research to manage services, orders, and billing for its Biomedical Research Core Facilities (BRCF).
 If you wish to use a BRCF Core, you'll first need to set up a MiCores account.
 To do that, you'll need to be affiliated with a lab or PI, and have a shortcode.

 The Clinical Trials Support Office has developed helpful Work Guides that break the clinical trial process workflow into more consumable, detailed segments.
 Additionally, OnCore Tip Sheets are a great resource for study team members who are working on a daily basis in OnCore, our clinical trial management system.